chocolatey/choco-wiki/Proxy-Settings-for-Chocolatey.md

-choco config set proxy http://localhost:8888 choco config set proxyUser bob choco config set proxyPassword 123Sup#rSecur3
+choco config set proxy http://localhost:8888 choco config set proxyUser bob choco config set proxyPassword 123Sup#rSecur3 choco config set proxyBypassList "'http://localhost,http://this.location/'" #0.10.4 required choco config set proxyBypassOnLocal true #0.10.4 required
 ~~~

 Results in the following items being added to the config file:
 ![image](https://cloud.githubusercontent.com/assets/63502/10038348/4205507c-618a-11e5-911b-122eb960bc53.png)

+#### Explicit from CLI

+Starting in 0.10.4, you can pass proxy information at runtime with each command.
+See

 ### What to do if My proxy is socks?